Will the upcoming planning reforms really be that radical?

 The complete cultural change involved in a move to zoning most definitely fits the bill as 'radical' reform.
-Will the government have the stomach to go this far, at this particular time?
+Will the and his government have the stomach to go this far, at this particular time?
 I am personally doubtful, which for many in the industry, would condemn Boris Johnson’s words to the rhetoric of previous Prime Ministers who have also failed to take the plunge.

 The use of technology

 Investment in technology and artificial intelligence (AI) could go a long way to unburden planning departments of administrative tasks.
-Changes of use, household applications and the discharging of planning conditions could all be positively impacted through such investment.
+Changes of use, household applications and the discharching of planning conditions could all be positively impacted through such investment.
 Given that one of the most common issues for developers with planning applications is time delays, this would be a welcome reform.
 Overworked Planning Officers, would also welcome the changes.